-Practitioner-Licensed/Licensed-Waived/Trainee
+Practitioner-Licensed/Associate/Licensed-Waived/Trainee provider of MH services.

 PHI-Protected Health Information

 Authorization to Use, Exchange, and/or Disclosure of Confidential Behavioral Health Information refers to a document signed by client and provider that permits specified information to be shared among designated persons and/or agencies regarding client's services and or treatment plan, for a designated period of time.